verhas/License3j/readme.md

 call `feature.getXxx()` where `Xxx` is the feature type.
 You can also check the type of a feature calling one of the `feature.isXxx()` but, honestly, your code has to know it.
-You create the license, and you check that the license is intact using digital signature before calling any of the `getXxx()` methods, thus it is not likely that you try to fetch the wrong type, unless you have a bug in your code.
+You create the license, and you check that the license is intact using digital signature before calling any of the `getXxx()` methods, thus it is not likely that you try to fetch the wrong type unless you have a bug in your code.

 ## License formats

 ### License Binary and Base64

 Binary and base64 formats are essentially the same.
-The Base64 format is the same as the binary, only it is encoded using the base64 encoding to ensure that onlyprintable characters are in the license.
+The Base64 format is the same as the binary, only it is encoded using the base64 encoding to ensure that only printable characters are in the license.
 Neither of the forms is directly readable by a human using a simple text editor.
-You can, hoever read and convert any of the formats using the REPL application included in the library.
+You can however, read and convert any of the formats using the REPL application included in the library.

 The binary representation of the license starts with the bytes 0xCE, 0x21, 0x5E, 0x4E.
 This is followed by the features in binary format, each feature preceded with the length of the feature 4bytes.
 The feature starts with the type of the feature in four bytes.
-Since there are a limited amount of types there is plenty room for introducing new types.
+Since there are a limited amount of types there is plenty of room for introducing new types.
 This is followed by the length of the name also in four bytes.
 Some of the types have fixed length.
 If the type is a fixed length then the value follows.
 If the value for the given type can be variable length then the length of the value is followed on four bytes.
 This is followed by the actual bytes that encode the value of the feature.